IVF embryo quality and day 3 embryo grading after in vitro fertilization

 Additional factors involved with embryo grading and selection for transfer

-Other aspects of the microscopic appearance of the embryos are also noted including the presence of vacuoles, granularity, thickness of the outer shell (or zona pellucida) of the embryo, etc.
+Other aspects of the microscopic appearance of the embryos are also noted including the presence of vacuoles, granularity, thickness of the outer shell (or zona pellucida), etc.

 A slightly fragmented 8-cell embryo